EivindSt/course-info/lab-exam.md

 ###Lab Exam Procedure

-1. You are expected to come to the lab between 0700-0800 in morning of your exam date to set up the necessary terminal windows and otherwise prepare things so that each lab exercise can be executed with a few keystrokes.
-Make sure to test that all is working correctly.
-Nothing should be running when you leave the lab before 0800.
-Lock the screen and leave the room.
+1. Prepare everything to be ready to execute on your laptop.
+Since we are working on limited time, you should be able to demo the tasks right away when you come into the exam room.

-2. Please arrive about ten minutes before your scheduled time and wait outside the lab.
+2. Please arrive about fice minutes before your scheduled time and wait outside the room 423f.
 We will come and fetch you when it is your time.

-3. The examination is expected to take about 20 minutes.
+3. The examination is expected to take about 15 minutes.
+First 5 minutes you will give a demo of the tasks together with your partner.
+Then we question each of you alone for 5 minutes each.

 4. You will be asked questions about:
    - Your design and implementation for the two labs.
-   - General theory questions about the two labs.
+   - General theory questions about the lab 6.
    - Questions about Go programming language features used in the labs.
-   - General questions about kernel programming.
+   - General questions about RPC.